 Welcome to Family and Consumer Sciences!

 Hi!
 My name is Jackie Fink.
 Now in my 11th year at CHS, I am the rookie in the Family and Consumer Sciences (FACS) department.
 As a teacher in FACS, I am certified to teach all introductory, foods, clothing, child development, parenting, family living, living environments, and consumer education classes.
 I also recently finished a Masters program in reading and will be certified as a reading specialist for grades K-12.
-This fall I am teaching LIFE, Nutrition & Culinary Arts 2, Educational Child Growth and Development, Resource Management, and RTI-Reading.
-Next spring, I will be teaching Nutrition & Culinary Arts 1 and 3, Educational Child Growth and Development, and Resource Management.
+Last fall I taught LIFE, Nutrition & Culinary Arts 2, Educational Child Growth and Development, Resource Management, and RTI-Reading.
+This spring, I am teaching Nutrition & Culinary Arts 1 and 3, Educational Child Growth and Development, and Resource Management.

 I hail from Gilman, Il. where I graduated from Gilman High School and currently live with my children, Clark & Eli.
 I also have an older son, Luke.
 I am an '87 and '04/'12 grad of Northeast Missouri State University (now called Truman University) and Olivet Nazarene University respectively.
 I enjoy attending the theatre, dancing, cooking, reading, bowling, the outdoors, spending time on Pinterest, and cheering on my favorite team...... the Packers!